 DescriptionWave Race: Bluestorm is a sequel to Nintendo's Wave Race 64.
 It incorporates several modes of play, a variety of racers, customization options, and tracks.
 Players can race in four tournament cup series, compete in time attack mode against the best track times, compete for points in stunt mode, and simply take in the eye-poppingly beautiful graphics in Free Roam mode.
 Multiplay is supported in Stunt and Race modes.
 There are a total of eight racers to choose from, each with a different balance in engine and handling.
 Customization is limited, but players can change the color of their racer, optimize the engine for either acceleration or speed, and optimize handling to be either tight or loose.
 However, settings have little effect on the racer's actual performance.
 There are eight different courses, however, there are a total of 19 racing tracks laid out across these courses, plus one stunt track for each course.
 Also, there are five different weathers, consisting of Sunny, Partially Sunny, Light Rain, Rain, and Stormy.
 These weathers can have dramatic effects on tracks, making a track raced in Sunny weather totally different when raced in Stormy weather conditions.
 The AI is fairly well balanced, but will cheat to stay with a player.

 - "ウェーブレース ブルーストーム" -- Japanese spelling

-Part of the Following Group
+Part of the Following Groups

 |The Video Game Critic||Jun 28, 2007||A||100|

 There are currently no topics for this game.

 AnnouncerThere's an easter egg in this game that apparently remained hidden until long after the game had been published due to it being buried deeply in the game.
 It was first reported by a user named RaoulDuke on neogaf.com: By entering a code on the audio options screen the commentator/announcer voice will be replaced by a less enthusiastic voice who will insult rather than praise the player's performance with lines like "you're inferior".
 Also, the turbo boost will sound like a girl meowing like a kitten.

 CharactersThe characters Akari Hayami, Nigel Carver, Rob Haywood and Ricky Winterborn are based on characters from 1080° Snowboarding, although they do not carry the same name.